 - 1. From the PCE web console menu, choose Policy Objects > Services. - 2.
 Click Add. - 3.
 In the Name field, enter system (case-insensitive). - 4.
-From the Operating System drop-down list, select Windows: Process/Service-based. - 5.
-In Ports & Protocols, specify the port/protocol, separating the port and protocol with a space.
-For example: - %systemroot%\myprocess.exe - 6.
-Click Save.
+From the Operating System drop-down list, select Windows Inbound: Process/Service-Based. - 5.
+In Port and/or Protocol, specify the port/protocol, separating the port and protocol with a space.
+For example:

+%systemroot%\myprocess.exe